Insights

 3 .
 Small Gift Exemption

 This is a gift tax exemption.
-It allows for you to make a gift of up to €3,000 to any individual in any year, and that person would not have to pay any tax on that gift.
+It allows for you to make a Christmas gift of up to €3,000 to any individual in any year, and that person would not have to pay any tax on that gift.
 In addition, it does not used up a recipient’s lifetime gift/inheritance tax-free threshold.
 For example, you could give your brothers, sisters, kids, your kids spouses, non-blood relative up to €3,000 each, and there are no gift tax issues for them – no tax payable, no tax return and keeps the tax-free threshold intact.

 4 .
 Tax-free benefit from employer to employee